How to Beat a DWI in Texas

 In 2018, Texas law enforcement officers made almost 100,000 DWI arrests.
 These individuals must often deal with severe direct consequences, like mandatory drivers’ license suspension and extended court supervision.
 There are substantial indirect consequences as well, such as sky-high auto insurance rates and the stigma of a criminal record.

 But people who are arrested for DWI are not necessarily guilty.
-In fact, if a defense applies, a Houston criminal defense attorney might be able to get the charges thrown out of court or, in the alternative, engineer a very favorable pretrial settlement.
+In fact, if a defense applies, a Houston DWI attorney might be able to get the charges thrown out of court or, in the alternative, engineer a very favorable pretrial settlement.
 Some of the more common DWI defenses are discussed below.

 1. Not Driving in a Public Place